judus/argon/readme.md

 ### Dependency Injection (DI)

-Dependency injection is supported automatically when resolving services.
 The container will inject any required dependencies.

 ```php
 $someService = new SomeService($container->get(LoggerInterface::class));